(305) 4471-447

 You know your mouth the best

-You may be considering a visit to the periodontist for several different reasons.
-In many cases, a general dentist will refer his patients if he notes the early signs of periodontal disease beginning to appear.
+You may be considering a visit to a periodontist for several different reasons.
+In many cases, a general dentist will refer you if they spot the early signs of periodontal disease.
 However, you know your mouth the best.
-If you are wondering if it is a good time to schedule a cleaning consultation, it probably is.
+If you are wondering whether you should schedule a cleaning consultation, you probably should.
 The connection between your mouth’s health and your body’s health is undeniable.

 Dr. Gallardo suggests making an appointment if you have any questions, concerns, or one of the following occurs: